kozit/KsIL/Docs/Specification.md

 # Execution Information

+Spec:1

 ## Basic Execution Information
 Instructions are separated by 0x00 0xFF 0x00 0xFF,
-Parameters MUST BE AS LONG AS SPECIFIED Below, If a parameter ends in 0x00 0xFF add any byte from 0x01 to 0xFE to the end
+Parameters MUST BE AS LONG AS SPECIFIED Below, If a Instruction ends in 0x00 0xFF add 0xEE to the end

 ##  Multiple Byte Parameters; how do they work?
 Each non null (0x00) byte is added together.
 So if I said a parameter with length of 4 bytes was [0xFF 0x00 0x00 0x00] the resulting length would be 0xFF or 255.